AvePoint/cloud-api/docs/elements/general/service subscription/add-service.md

   "product": 2048,
   "licenseType": 1,
-  "byos": true, // The storage type of the service: true represents Bring your own storage "storageProfileId": "96c5****-c6cb-****-9792-b1a1****aeae", // The ID of your storage profile "licenseItems": [
+  "byos": true, // The storage type of the service: true represents Bring your own storage "storageProfileId": "96c5****-c6cb-****-9792-b1a1****aeae", // The ID of the storage profile "licenseItems": [
     {
-      "expireTime": "2025-09-26T00:00:00Z", // The expiration time of the service "userSeat": 1, // The number of user seats for the service "resource": "Office365Backup", // The resource of the service: Office365Backup represents Cloud Backup for Microsoft 365 pool
+      "expireTime": "2025-09-26T00:00:00Z", // The expiration time of the service "userSeat": 1, // The number of user seats to assign to the customer "resource": "Office365Backup", // The resource of the service: Office365Backup represents Cloud Backup for Microsoft 365 pool
       "isSameAsPool": true, // Whether the expiration time of the service is the same as the pool: true represents the expiration time are the same
-      "subscriptionSourceType": 1, // The source of the service: 1 represents AvePoint Pool "paymentType": 0, // The payment type of the service: 0 represents Prepaid "saleType": 0, // The type of the service: 0 represents Capacity tier "customerSize": 5, // The customer's size of the service
+      "subscriptionSourceType": 1, // The source of the service: 1 represents AvePoint pool "paymentType": 0, // The payment type of the service: 0 represents Prepaid "saleType": 0, // The type of the service: 0 represents Capacity tier "customerSize": 5, // The customer's size of the service